*Updated October 2022

 “There are two types of companies: those who have been hacked, and those who don’t yet know they have been hacked.”

-And one of the most dangerous types of cyberattacks today is ransomware.
+One of the most dangerous types of cyberattacks today is ransomware.
 But what can a company do to protect itself from this and similar cyber threats?
 And what are common ransomware threat vectors that can be anticipated?

 What is an attack vector?